 I had a chance to get it fixed surgically when I was a kid.
 The doctor asked me many questions about how my pigeon-toedness affected me ("Can you run well?
 Play sports?") and since it was clear it didn't affect me at all in a physical sense, the doctor informed my mother that it would amount to cosmetic surgery.
 Since this would involve breaking both my legs and resetting them, I declined.
 I don't regret it.

-EDIT 9/7/13: Okay, I am calling myself a polyamorist now.
-The more I understand about myself and the more I understand the principles of polyamory, the more I know that it is right for me.
-I'm not seeing anyone seriously at the moment.
+I am a polyamorist.
+I have only been so for about a year (as of June 2014), but the more I understand about myself and the more I understand the principles of polyamory, the more I know that it is right for me.
 If you consider yourself a monogamist, by all means, hit me up if this is something you are willing to discuss and learn about (as I am eager to discuss and learn about YOUR values).
 If it's not something you are willing to discuss, best you move on.

 I will say the two qualities that are not a given (smart, not a racist/homophobe, not an asshole...all the basics) that I really desire right now are: 1) Someone who makes me laugh.
 I hope your profile doesn't read like a grim manifesto.
 2) You are capable of tranquility.
 Everyone is intense sometimes, but I want someone who lowers my blood pressure, exudes a warmth, a comfort...a safe place.
 A haven.

 You should also message me if you make corny or tasteless jokes and punctuate them by saying HEY-O!!!!!!!!!!!!!!!!! at the end.